zmkfirmware/zmk/docs/docs/development/hardware-integration/shift-registers.md

 - Your SPI clock pin is port 1, pin 11
 - Your SPI MOSI pin is port 1, pin 12

 Next, you'll need to identify the node label of the SPI bus you're overwriting.
 Look through your board's devicetree files, following the includes, for a node with `compatible = "nordic,nrf-spi";`.
 This node should have some properties marked as `pinctrl-X`, where `X` is a number.
-For example, you might find
+For example, you might find a node like below:

 ```dts title="boards/arm/seeeduino_xiao_ble/seeeduino_xiao_ble.dts"
 &spi2 {